Discover Benin : Environment

 National parks and biodiversity preservation

-Benin's national parks are part of the largest protected area in West Africa, namely the W-Arly - Pendjari complex (WAP), classified in 2018 as a Unesco World Heritage Site.
+Benin's national parks (closed for security reasons in 2024) are part of the largest protected area in West Africa, the W-Arly - Pendjari (WAP) complex, classified as a Unesco World Heritage Site in 2018.
 It includes the majority of the country's forests, relics of ancient forests and biodiversity treasures.
-The W National Park, named after one of the shapes taken by the meandering Niger River on its territory, is a transboundary protected area, shared with Niger and Burkina Faso.
-It is renowned for its megafauna (lions, elephants, leopards, buffaloes).
-However, it is not immune to anthropogenic pressures and poaching is still rampant.
-Human-elephant conflicts also occur on the periphery of the park on varying scales.
+The W National Park, named after one of the shapes taken by the meandering Niger River on its territory, is a cross-border protected area shared with Niger and Burkina Faso.
+It is renowned for its megafauna (lions, elephants, leopards, buffalo).
+However, it is not immune to human pressures, and poaching is still rife.
+Human-elephant conflicts also occur on the periphery of the park, to varying degrees.
 Programs exist to manage these conflicts, in which ecovolunteers can participate(www.ecobenin.org).
-Pendjari National Park
+Pendjari National Park is also home to a rich biodiversity of flora and fauna.
+The savannah ecosystems are home to cheetahs, symbols of the park.
+Ecotourism projects are also being developed in these areas, with the aim of reconciling the protection of the environment with the reception of visitors.

-preserves an important collection of medicinal plants, the basis of traditional medicine.
-It also contributes to the development of research and environmental awareness.
-Multi-partner projects are also carried out at the territorial level.
-This is the case of the BIODEV2030 project, launched in the summer of 2021.
-Developed following a study to assess the state of biodiversity, this nationwide action program brings together public and private sector players, academics, representatives of civil society, and technical and financial partners.
-The aim is to deploy actions in sectors with strong impacts identified during the study phase (agriculture, fishing, forestry, urbanization).
+Multi-partner projects are also carried out throughout the region.
+Such is the case of the BIODEV2030 project, launched in the summer of 2021.
+Developed following a study to assess the state of biodiversity, this nationwide action program brings together public and private players, academics, representatives of civil society, technical and financial partners.
+The aim is to deploy actions in high-impact sectors identified during the study phase (agriculture, fishing, forestry, urbanization).
 This program is also being tested in 15 other countries.
-For more information, visit www.biodev2030.org
+For further information, visit www.biodev2030.org

 Facing deforestation